A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Introduction

 There are a variety of other methods for FSI and aortic valve modeling.
 Griffith and collaborators use the IB method with a finite element formulation on the structure and achieve flow rates comparable to clinical measurements \cite{hasan2017image}.
 Their geometry is based on a simple analytic shape from \cite{Driessen}, which is manually modified to match scan data.
 Hsu et al. use the immersogeometric framework, which uses non-conforming meshes as in the IB method, and manually designed geometry with computer aided design (CAD) software \cite{hsu2015dynamic}.
 Fictitious domain methods are also non-conforming, but require contact forces \cite{astorino2009fluid,shadden2010computational}.
 Mao et al. use smooth particle hydrodynamics and geometry measured from a CT scan \cite{sun_left_heart}.
 Marom et al. use a two way coupling approach that requires contact forces and use a geometry based on a simple analytic shape, tuned to gross morphology from echocardiography \cite{marom2012fluid}.
 Arbitrary Lagrangian-Eulerian (ALE) schemes, which maintain non-overlapping domains and a sharp interface between them, appear to have limited success in simulating heart valves.
 One study with ALE required the addition of a fictitious surface to close the valve orifice once near-contact was detected, thus largely prescribing closure rather than having it emerge from the system's dynamics \cite{spuhler20183d}.
 Bavo et al. compared ALE methods with IB methods, and did not succeed in simulating an entire cardiac cycle with ALE because of remeshing problems, and they required complex and nonphysical handling of contact \cite{bavo2016fluid}.
 While some studies focus solely on solid mechanics, studies comparing solids-only simulations with FSI simulations suggest that simulating FSI is essential to study the full dynamics of the valve, revealing qualitative and quantitative differences \cite{LAU20101057,marom2012fluid,bavo2016fluid,hsu2015dynamic}.
 Questions related to heart valve prosthetics that require FSI to simulate are reviewed in \cite{yoganathan2005flow}.
 See Le et al. \cite{lee2020fluid} for additional review and discussion.
-Of results reported in these studies, methods using non-conforming, IB approaches appear to work best, with multiple studies reporting realistic behavior though at least one cardiac cycle.
+Of results reported in these studies, methods using non-conforming, IB approaches appear to work best, with multiple studies reporting realistic behavior through at least one cardiac cycle.
 Most model geometries are constructed from a simple analytic shape or a scan, however, analytic shapes are not anatomical, and scan data at sufficient resolution may not be available to construct a good patient-specific valve geometry.
-In contrast, our method will allow us to customize model valves to fit in patient-specific model geometries in future work without the need for individual measurements on valve anatomy or material properties that are typically not available clinically.
+In contrast, our method allows us to create arbitrarily sized model valves with generic material properties, without relying on individual measurements of valve anatomy or material properties that are typically not available clinically.
+In future work, an appropriately sized model valve could be constructed to fit in a patient-specific vascular or heart geometry.